 developing healthy sleep patterns using pictorial prompts.

-In the five months since we started implementing J’s plan, there have been significant changes in his presentation:
+In the six months since we started implementing J’s plan, there have been significant changes in his presentation:

 He is now sleeping well, usually in his own bed.

 His diet is more varied – he chooses fruit rather than repeatedly asking for sweets and ice lollies – and his appetite at school has improved.

 He is going to the shops with Gillian, with few incidents in the car or the community.